TexasInstruments/edgeai-tidl-tools/dockers/J721E/ubuntu_18.04/README.md

   ```
   cd /host/<path_to_edge_ai_tidl_tools>/dockers/ubuntu_18.04
+  source container_stup.sh # This will take care of additional dependencies (opencv not included)
-  source container_stup.sh # This will take care of additional dependencies
+  source container_stup.sh --opencv_install 1 # This will take care of additional dependencies (opencv included)
   ```

 ## Running the examples